Yatrik07/Visibility_Prediction/README.md

 when observed against a bright background is called visibility.

-Methodology: <br>
+## Methodology: <br>
-•Raw Data Collection
+● Raw Data Collection

-•Preproceesing
+● Data Pre-processing

-•EDA and Data Visualization
+● Eda and Data Visualization

-•Feature Engineering
+● Feature Engineering

-•Cross validation and hyper parameter tuning

-•Prediction data base maintaining

-•API making with Flask
+● Logging
+● Maintain Training Data in Database
+● Cross Validation and Hyper Parameter Tuning
+● Model Selection
+● Maintaining Prediction Database <br>

+## Deployment : <br>
+● Creating API
+● Integrating with WEB FRAMEWORK - flask
-•Model Deployment
+● Model Deployment

 ### Evaluation matrices: R^2.

-Applications: <br>
+### Real Life Applications: <br>
 •Key value in deciding if the flight would take off or land or not. <br>
 •Flight's
 Visibility is an important factor in all phases of flight,